Just what the heck is a Canadian Pork Cottage Roll?

 - Set oven to 425.

-- Place pork on top and coat with glaze.
+- Place pork on top of vegetables and coat with glaze.

 - Remove, slice and enjoy!